NOTICE OF PENDENCY OF CLASS ACTION

-On September 19, 2019, Cohen Milstein, representing the Northeast Carpenters Annuity Fund and the Northeast Carpenters Pension Fund (“Northeast Carpenters”), was appointed co-lead counsel in a securities class action against EQT Corporation (“EQT” or the “Company”).
+- On September 19, 2019, the court appointed Cohen Milstein Co-Lead Counsel in this securities class action.
+Cohen Milstein’s client, Northeast Carpenters Annuity Fund and the Northeast Carpenters Pension Fund (“Northeast Carpenters”), was appointed Co-Lead Plaintiff.

 On October 25, 2018, EQT reported its financial results for the third quarter of 2018, revealing the truth: the merger had not only failed to achieve the represented benefits, it had created inefficiencies.
 In particular, the Company had not been able to achieve the lateral well length it told investors was possible.
 EQT shares fell 13% on the news, dropping from a close of $40.46 per share on October 24, 2018 to $35.34 on October 25, 2018—a single-day erasure of nearly $700 million in shareholder value.
 Over the next several days, the price of EQT shares fell to as low as $31.00 per share—less than half what the Company was worth when the acquisition closed in November 2017.